 SECTION 8

-A. Timeframe/Form: Union and Management grievances shall be filed in writing in accordance to the requirements of Section 6 of this Article within ten (10) workdays after the event being grieved or from the date of awareness of the issue of dissatisfaction.
+A. Timeframe/Form: Union and Management grievances shall be filed in writing in accordance to the requirements of Section 6 of this Article within fourteen (14) calendar days after the event being grieved or from the date of awareness of the issue of dissatisfaction.
 The Union shall use the Grievance Form attached in the Appendix to this Article and shall provide all relevant attachments and pertinent material.
 Failure to properly complete the grievance form will result in the grievance being rejected.

 B. Representative: The grievance form will identify the Union representative or management official handling the grievance.

-C. Grievance Conference: If properly requested in the written grievance, a grievance conference will be scheduled to occur within ten (10) workdays of receipt of the request for the conference or as otherwise mutually agreed.
+C. Grievance Conference: If properly requested in the written grievance, a grievance conference will be scheduled to occur within fourteen (14) calendar days of receipt of the request for the conference or as otherwise mutually agreed.

 1. The deciding official will take into consideration any facts brought forth during the grievance conference.

-D. Grievance Decision: The deciding official will issue a written decision within fifteen (15) workdays after the date of the grievance conference if a meeting was held or within twenty (20) workdays after receipt of the grievance if no meeting was held.
+D. Grievance Decision: The deciding official will issue a written decision within twenty-one (21) calendar days after the date of the grievance conference if a meeting was held or within twenty-eight (28) calendar days after receipt of the grievance if no meeting was held.
 The decision shall meet the requirements of Section 6(H) of this Article.

 SECTION 9